-Devereux operates five case management units; three in the Lake City Regional Partnership Office and two in the Trenton Regional Partnership Office.
-The third unit located at the Lake City Regional

-Service Site, specializes in providing services to at risk families who receive services in the home.
+Three of Devereux's case management units are in the Lake City Regional Partnership Office and two are in the Trenton Regional Partnership Office.
+One unit located at the Lake City Regional Service Site, specializes in providing services to at risk families who receive services in the home.
 This design allowed for Family Care Counselors to specialize in implementing practices to allow children to safely remain in the home.
-As a benefit and byproduct from this model, secondary assignment goes well.
+As a benefit and byproduct of this model, secondary assignment, prior to case transfer from DCF to the Case Management Agency, goes well.
 Workers have a strong rapport with Child Protective Investigators and this working relationship allows investigators to have a single point of contact to promote a positive partnership and increase timely case closures.

-To address systemic barriers indicated in Windows Into Practice, Devereux will utilize their Quality Assurance Specialist in conjunction with continued partnership with Children's Legal Services and PSF's Quality Operations department to address timely completion of case plans, judicial reviews, permanency hearings, and termination of parental rights' hearings (as applicable).
+To address systemic barriers indicated in Windows Into Practice, Devereux will utilize their Quality Assurance Specialist in conjunction with continued partnership with Children's Legal Services and PSF's Quality Operations Department to address timely completion of case plans, judicial reviews, permanency hearings, and termination of parental rights' hearings (as applicable).
 Devereux tracks the above detailed information on a regular basis and analyzes gaps in performance to address issues.
+Devereux's parent corporation also completes a number of quality practice audits and the Program Director has monthly CQI calls with Devereux administration and other Devereux Program Directors around the state.